MichelangeloPantaleoni/Gaia-DR3-Corrections-and-recipes/README.md

 When estimating the distance to a group of $n$ stars (all assumed to lie at the same distance; wich is something that can be done for cluster members, as the depth of the cluster is typically negligible compared to the distance to it), one might be tempted to take the average of all the individual distances, derived from the parallaxes for each individual star in the group.
 However, this approach is problematic as it amplifies biases in the distance estimation procedure.
 A more robust method is to first compute the average parallax and then convert that average into a unique distance.
 While both methods agree in the limit of negligible uncertainties, this is never the case for real data, and the second approach should therefore be preferred.
 An improvement on this method can be made by making sure the group's average parallax, $\varpi_g$, is a weighted mean, where each weight, $w_i$, is inversely related to the uncertainty of each individual previously-corrected parallax in the group, $\varpi_{c,i}$.
 This follows the procedure presented in [Campillay et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019MNRAS.484.2137C):

 $$\varpi_g = \sum_{i = 1}^{n} w_i \varpi_{c,i}$$
-, where the weight for $i$-th star is
+, where the weight for the $i$-th star is
 $$w_i = \frac{1/\sigma_{ext, i}^2}{\sum_{i = 1}^{n} 1/\sigma_{ext, i}^2}$$

 Both the group parallax and the associated uncertainty of the group parallax (see the next subsection) are calculated by the ```calculate_group_parallax()``` function.